 개천에서 용 난다 (gaecheoneseo yong nanda)

 The literal meaning of this Korean proverb is ‘A dragon rises up from a small stream.’
-This Korean proverb came from the ancient myths and stories about dragons rising from the depths of the sea; therefore, it would be both unexpected and astonishing if one were to rise from a shallow stream.
+This Korean proverb came from ancient myths and stories about dragons rising from the depths of the sea; therefore, it would be both unexpected and astonishing if one were to rise from a shallow stream.
 In short, this Korean proverb is used to describe an individual arising from humble beginnings.

 누워서 떡 먹기 (nuwoseo tteog meoggi)